-DCA requires subrecipients to create a plan for The Buyout and Acquisition Program where the subrecipients target areas will be required to identified and must discuss the ways in which the program activities would lessen area racial, ethnic, and low-income concentrations, and/or promote affordable housing in low-poverty, non-minority areas in response to natural hazard related impacts.
-After the buyout zones are determined the local government will contact residents within the area to invite them to participate.
-The homeowner will work with case managers to fill out an application.
-Applicants will be able to determine application status through the case managers.
-DCA's website will include a listing of all intake centers and phone numbers of the centers.
+DCA requires subrecipients to create a plan for The Buyout and Acquisition Program, where target areas will be required to identified and must discuss the ways in which the program activities would lessen area racial, ethnic, and low income concentrations, and/or promote affordable housing in low poverty, non-minority areas in response to natural hazard related impacts.
 DCA will review all plans for compliance before funds are committed to the activity.